JCPenney: Bankruptcy and new ownership

-Under Simon and Brookfield
+Under Simon and Brookfield: 2020–present

-In October 2021 the company opened 10 new shop-in-shop locations across the US, featuring a wide variety of brands, including indie and BIPOC brands, including flagship partner Thirteen Lune.
+In October 2021, the company opened 10 new shop-in-shop locations across the US, featuring a wide variety of brands, including indie and BIPOC brands, among them flagship partner Thirteen Lune.
 Marc Rosen became CEO in 2021.

-In April 2022, JCPenney's owners–Simon and Brookfield– offered $8.6 billion to purchase Kohl's.
+In April 2022, JCPenney's owners—Simon and Brookfield—offered $8.6 billion to purchase Kohl's.
 Sephora had already announced plans to contract exclusively with Kohl's by 2023, and had piloted Sephora Inside Kohls at select store locations.
-With this deal, Sephora will remain affiliated with, and under control of, the Simon and Brookfield retail portfolio, therefore superseding and annulling previous agreements for Sephora to leave JCPenney in favor of Kohls.
+With this deal, Sephora would remain affiliated with, and under control of, the Simon and Brookfield retail portfolio, therefore superseding and annulling previous agreements for Sephora to leave JCPenney in favor of Kohl's.

+The company returned to its Plano, Texas, headquarters in July 2023.
+The reopened headquarters contains over 2,000 workers and occupies three floors.